Bank of China plans to double its mortgage lending in Australia in two years, while offering more home loans to local Australians.

 “I think more and more also the local Australians will be our customers,” Hu said.
 Australia’s market “needs the capital, the investment from outside.”

-According to APRA data, Bank of China increased its share of the Australian mortgage market by 13% on last year.
+data, Bank of China increased its share of the Australian mortgage market by 13% on last year.
 The lender held $672 million of Australian mortgages as of 30 September this year.
 Hu told the Australian Financial Review that he hopes the bank can double that amount “in the coming two years”.

 Typically, the lender’s customers are people of Chinese origin who come to the bank through Chinese brokers based in Australia.
 However, after signing the agreement with AFG